-- Nonexpendable This classification includes resources which cannot be spent because they are nonspendable by form or contractually required to be maintained intact. - Restricted This classification includes resources subject to externally enforceable limitations. - Committed This classification includes resources constrained by limitations the government imposed upon itself.
+- Nonexpendable This classification includes resources which cannot be spent because they are non-spendable by form or contractually required to be maintained intact. - Restricted This classification includes resources subject to externally enforceable limitations. - Committed This classification includes resources constrained by limitations the government imposed upon itself.
 The District has classified amounts awarded as grants and funds dedicated to a board created permanent fund as committed resources.
 The District budgeted for grants to be made to certain other governmental units.
 The grantee has to make approved expenditures for their grants before they are accrued as a liability.
-At December 31, 2021, \$550,000 had been approved by the board, but approved expenditures had not been made by the grantees. - Assigned This classification included resources that reflect a government's intended uses. - Unassigned This classification includes resources which reflect the residual fund balance of the General Fund.
+As of December 31, 2024, \$893,498 had been approved by the board, but approved expenditures had not been made by the grantees. - Assigned This classification included resources that reflect a government's intended uses. - Unassigned This classification includes resources which reflect the residual fund balance of the General Fund.